Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 - Polyphenols (post-fasting) help neutralize free radicals and build bodily resilience.
 Take low dosages daily between fasts for powerful synergy

-- Resveratrol (post fasting) to activate sirtuins, support demethylation, and boost NAD+ (although I believe pterostilbene is a similar but superior options).
+- Resveratrol (post fasting) to activate sirtuins, support demethylation, and boost NAD+ (although I believe pterostilbene is a similar but superior option).
 Take daily between fasts

 - Multi-minerals, electrolytes, & multivitamins provides your body with key nutrients depleted during fasting.
 Take daily for two weeks after fast